zmnpl/twad/README.md

 4) Add mods to your games
 666)   __Rip and Tear__

-## An example could look like this
+## An example DOOMWADDIR could look like this
 ```bash
 ~/DOOM ❯❯❯ tree
 .